 Character Breakdowns – Audition Songs

-Wondering what character in Shrek would be the right one for your audition?
+Wondering what character in Oliver! would be the right one for your audition?
 Here are descriptions of the roles we need to fill for the musical.
 You can click on the title of each audition piece to download a PDF of the music for each character.
 You can also click on the links for individual audio files to listen to the music from the Broadway score (we will be auditioning from this music, so be sure to practice using these audio files).

 Actors are expected to come to auditions having decided on a song they want to perform and ready to sing (you may audition for more than one character and perform more than one song, but note that time for individual singing auditions is limited).
 If this is your first time auditioning, please know that there will not be any time to learn or practice the music during auditions.
 Actors should be ready to sing when they are called in for their turn.